 Wellness Real Estate

-- It is estimated that sales price premiums for wellness lifestyle real estate developments average 10-25% over conventional residential developments.
+- It is estimated that the sales premiums for wellness residential developments average 10-25% over conventional residential developments – source: GWI

 Wellness is more than a trend – it’s fast becoming an integrated part of mainstream living, working, being pampered and playing.
 It is for anyone and everyone who desires to be healthy, happy, look good, B engaged, productive and active.
 It’s a 3.4 trillion dollar industry that will continue to power the global economy for the next three decades or more.